Swinject/Swinject/README.md

     github "Swinject/Swinject" ~> 0.2

-Then run `carthage update` command.
+Then run `carthage update --no-use-binaries` command or just `carthage update`.
 For details of the installation and usage of Carthage, visit [its project page](https://github.com/Carthage/Carthage).

 ### CocoaPods